 Our graduate programme supports people who’ve completed an eight-week course, through ongoing opportunities to practise with others and deepen their learning.
 The programme includes morning and evening sessions, non-residential day retreats and residential weekend retreats.
 Find out more

 One-to-One/Small Private Groups

-For those unable to attend a group course, we have a few spaces available for one-to-one mindfulness sessions.
+For those unable to attend a group course, we have a few spaces available for one-to-one mindfulness courses.
 These usually follow the curriculum of an eight-week course, adapted for individuals.
-One-to-one sessions for mindfulness course graduates can also be arranged.
 For those unable to make our location in Cuckfield, West Sussex, we can offer one-to-one mindfulness training via Skype.
 Please contact us for a further discussion if you are interested in one-to-one/small group sessions.